Employers can contribute to Trump accounts starting in July

 Distributions

-After the growth period, the beneficiary can transfer their account to another IRA or to an employer-sponsored plan that’s an “eligible retirement plan” under the IRC’s rollover rules.
-However, a footnote to Notice 2025-68 explains that a Trump account with any nontaxable basis can’t be transferred to a qualified plan, 403(b) plan or governmental 457(b) plan.
+After the growth period, the account beneficiary can transfer their account to another IRA or to an employer-sponsored plan that’s an “eligible retirement plan” under the IRC’s rollover rules.
+However, a footnote to Notice 2025-68 explains that a Trump account with any nontaxable basis can’t be transferred to a qualified plan, 403(b) plan, or governmental 457(b) plan.
 Notice 2025-68 doesn’t address whether these plans are required to accept transfers from Trump accounts or how plan administrators can ensure the transfer doesn’t include nontaxable basis.

 Employer contributions program overview